SigAuth/sigauth-library/modules/nest/README.md

 ## Endpoints

-The `AuthModule` automatically registers an `AuthController` which exposes the following endpoints:
+The `SigAuthModule` automatically registers an `SigAuthController` which exposes the following endpoints:

 - `GET /sigauth/oidc/auth`: Handles the OIDC authorization code exchange.